hyperledger/fabric/docs/source/developapps/connectionoptions.md

 ## Usage

-We'll describe the [full set](#options) of connection options available to an application in a moment; let's first see see how they are specified by the sample MagnetoCorp `issue` application:
+We'll describe the [full set](#options) of connection options available to an application in a moment; let's first see how they are specified by the sample MagnetoCorp `issue` application:

 ```javascript